-Operational activity Proposed controls Responsibility Distribution of products from site ' Site Supervisor / Operator Speed limits to be adhered to on access roads.
+Operational activity Proposed controls Responsibility Distribution of products from site Distribution of products from site to occur between 7am and prior to 7pm Product loads to be covered on distribution from site Site Supervisor / Operator Speed limits to be adhered to on access roads.
 Capital Recycling and Pure Earth lease a 20 m wide section of land to provide a private access road to both Premises with a speed limit of 40 km on this road.
 Where the private road comes out on Horton Road is beyond any receptors and there are truck passing bays constructed.
 The remaining section of Horton Rd only gives direct access to Pure Earth and Capital.
 It also has a 40 km limit Trucks are not to idle at Premises entry / exit areas Vehicle operator / Contractor Transport of soil to site for rehabilitation Use of water truck to wet down access road in dry conditions Site supervisor to proactively monitor visible dust crossing the boundary premises Vehicle operator / Contractor